vespperhq/vespper/services/api/README.md

 # API

-This repo contains the code for the api that serves the Merlinn RCaaS product.
+This repo contains the code for the api that serves the Vespper RCaaS product.

 ## Prerequisites